zimmerry/downtime-alerter/README.md

 cp examples/sites.example.json sites.json
 ```

-Modify `config.json` and enter the URL of your `TextBelt` instance, and your phone number.
+Modify `config.json` and enter the URL of your TextBelt instance, and your phone number.

-Start `Downtime Alerter`
+Start Downtime Alerter:
 ```
 npm run start
 ```